mishra14/DecompositionMDP/README.md

 A Java based toolbox to prove the results in the original paper -

-Optimal Control in Markov Decision Processes via Distributed Optimization Jie Fu, Shuo Han and Ufuk Topcu
+Optimal Control in Markov Decision Processes via Distributed Optimization by Jie Fu, Shuo Han and Ufuk Topcu